pprobonas/Flight-Simulator/README.md

 * Unique landing gear airport ID
 * Flight name
 * Type of airplane to be used for flight: 1 => single motor, 2 => turboprop, 3 => jet
-* Flight speed at knots (in order for the flight to be valid, it should not exceed the corresponding maximum value for that airplane type)
+* Flight speed in knots (in order for the flight to be valid, it should not exceed the corresponding maximum value for that airplane type)
-* Desired flight height to feet (in order for the flight to be valid, it should not exceed the corresponding maximum value for that airplane type)
+* Desired flight height in feets (in order for the flight to be valid, it should not exceed the corresponding maximum value for that airplane type)
 * Fuel available in kg (in order for the flight to be valid, it should not exceed the corresponding maximum value for that airplane type)

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Example 1,0,1,2,Flight Α32,1,100,3000,100:&nbsp;&nbsp;&nbsp; Flight with: the unique identifier "1", a name  "Flight A32", between airports with 1 & 2 IDs,  should be run on a single-motor airplane.
 In addition, the flight simulation will begin immediately, and we have determined that the flight speed will be 100 knots, the flight height is 3000 feet, and during the take-off phase the available amount of fuel is 100 kg.